ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

     res
 ```

-In a hypothetical situation where `parallel_for` did not have an implicit
+In a hypothetical situation where `parallel_for` didn't have an implicit
-barrier, in the example above, it is very likely that the computation of `res`
+barrier, as in the example above, it's very likely that the computation of `res`
-would not be correct.
-Since, we already have an implicit barrier, we will get
+wouldn't be correct.
+Since, we already have an implicit barrier, it will perform
 the right computation.

-#### Order of execution
+#### Order of Execution

 ```
 for i = start to finish do